This article aims to remind you of two things to keep in mind when attempting to have fruitful conversations with others.

 Physical comfort is rather simple to analyze and improve.
 The evidence in that case, would mostly be in the physical world in front of you to analyze.
 Tuning your analysis to see your counterpart’s level of social comfort takes a much more astute eye.
 It would be unrealistic for this article to attempt and make you a master at making people feel socially / emotionally comfortable around you, however, there is one overarching principle you can remember which will result in tangible differences.

-A potent cause of social / emotional discomfort we feel around others, is our anxiety about whether who we truly are as individuals would be acceptable in others’ eyes.
+A potent cause of social / emotional discomfort, is our anxiety about our authentic acts not being enough for others’ collective gaze.
 When we don’t quite know someone extensively, we’re wary of showing that person the depths of our personality.
 What if our joke offends them?
 What if our political opinion pushes them away?
 Can they see how old my sweater really is from that close?
 Can they sense that I cried my eyes out last night?

 The worries / anxieties running through your counterpart’s mind will be continuous and constant.
 Their numerous worries can be comforted however, if you choose to adopt a sense of willful ignorance toward some of their, perhaps off putting, behaviors.